taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 My specific contribution to this report lies in executing a multi-level geospatial analysis.
 The process commences with geoprocessing multiple geometry types, aiming to unveil crime patterns across multiple zoning areas.
 Additionally, it ensures the precise integration of demographic details, including population and land areas, thereby facilitating a more thorough and nuanced analysis.

-The original collaborative submission that providing detailed insights into the design choices for each graph encodings, and the Python codes with comments could be found in: [Codes and original submits](https://github.com/akankshasharmadid/SeattleCrimeAnalysis).

 ## Authors
 [(Back to top)](#table-of-contents)